Catholic Primary School

 The aim of our Pupil Premium (PP) funding at St Mary's Catholic School is to address the current underlying inequalities between disadvantaged pupils with other pupils in our care.
 We do this by ensuring that the funding is strategically and effectively targeted to address barriers to success and academic progress/achievement between PP and non-PP pupils.
 When identifying strategies and allocating funding to particular projects we consider the impact of previous experience within our school context, as well as applying knowledge gained from external research including the Educational Endowment Foundation and the Sutton Trust.
 We are committed to using a range of measures to evaluate the impact of the spend as an ongoing process throughout each academic year.
 These include headline measures as well as individualised monitoring and evaluation processes which are developed in conjunction with staff who have specific responsibilities for reviewing the pupil premium spend.
 The school allocates its funding in the following key areas.

-● Curriculum - Particular focus on English and Numeracy across the curriculum and specific
+● Curriculum - Particular focus on Writing and Maths across the curriculum and specific

 intervention strategies to target the attainment and progress gaps between PP and non PP pupils in all year groups